Moderate Nesting and Cross-Equatorial Asymmetry of Active Regions in Solar Cycle 24: Conclusions

 Note that solar rotation rates have been reported to depend on the magnetic activity of the Sun \citep{hathaway1990, wang2022}, with faster rotation rates occurring during less magnetically active cycles and different rotation rates found in the hemispheres due to varying levels of magnetism during a given cycle.

-In a future publication, we will report on the prevalence of long-lived nests, longitudinal modes ($m=1, 2, 4$, etc.), and the results from wavelet analysis.
+In a future publication, we intend to report on the prevalence of long-lived nests (lifetimes $>$ 6 months), longitudinal modes ($m=1, 2, 4$, etc.), and the results from wavelet analysis.
 Deeper analysis of the asymmetry is warranted as it suggests a way we can ascertain the mechanism influencing nesting.